tifarekaseke/alu-shell/processes_and_signals/README.md

 # 4-to_infinity_and_beyond

-This script displays "To infinity and beyond" indefinitely, pausing for 2 seconds between each message.
+This script displays "To infinity and beyond" indefinitely, pausing for 2 seconds between each message

+# 5-dont_stop_me_now

+This script stops the `4-to_infinity_and_beyond` process using the `kill` command.

+.